By Mehmet Kurtkaya, Published on March 20, 2019, Updated April 19, 2019

 1- The steppe people, Bell Beakers with haplogroup R1b (R1b-P312), spoke a non-Indo-European language.
 At the very least, a major group among them spoke a non Indo-European language.
 This puts the one before the last nail in the coffin of the Steppe theory.

-2- The second disovery is equally very important and in fact not only supports the above but also shows the people who spread Indo-European languages in Southern Europe came from the Eastern Mediterranean.
+2- The second discovery is equally very important, and in fact not only supports the above but also shows the people who spread Indo-European languages in Southern Europe came from the Eastern Mediterranean.
 This is indicated by the prominence of haplogroup J in Greek colonies in Spain, Italy and similarity of the Mycenanean genetic makeup to the Spanish Greek colony's.

 These genetic study results like many other ground-breaking studies published in the last few years reconfirm my books among them English was Turkish: Sumerian roots of Indo-European Languages.

 There is more.

 For the first time in history it will be possible to link an ancient group at a point in time to a language in the absence of written records!

 This was my claim when, more than a month before the publication of the study I had tweeted Iosif Lazaridis from the Harvard Med team:

 I had laid out all the evidence including linguistics long before this study confirmed it.
 I had said that the Steppe people in the Mycenaeans did not speak an Indo-European language.
 I know which language they spoke :)

 This tweet was in response to Wang et. al. study which supported the research I had published over the last few years.
 I have firm evidence, archaeological, mythological and linguistic that the Steppe people among the Mycenaeans spoke a non-Indo-European language and I have identified this language!

 This tweet has been validated by the Olalde study, that the Steppe people spoke a non-Indo-European language.